-In order to coordinate the three lines of defense, an Internal Control Coordination Committee (ICCC) is in place, chaired by the Authorized Management of SGL.
+In order to coordinate the three lines of defense, an Internal Control Coordination Committee (ICCC) is in place, chaired by the SGL Authorized Management.
 This committee is decision-making body that eventually makes recommendations, initiates and follows action plans, and observations of inadequacy or dysfunction.